Expand (XZK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Expand Historical Price

-According to the latest data gathered on Expand live price page, the current price of Expand is 0.00789069USD.
-The circulating supply of Expand(XZK) is 397.84M XZK , giving it a market capitalization of $3.13M.
+According to the latest data gathered on Expand live price page, the current price of Expand is 0.00791303USD.
+The circulating supply of Expand(XZK) is 397.84M XZK , giving it a market capitalization of $3.14M.

 How Does Expand (XZK) Price Prediction Module Work?